 By looking up services available in your area, you’ll see what the other providers are offering, and you can use that as leverage to get a great deal with the company you’re already with.

 Remember this: It costs a company more to get a new customer than it does to retain an old one.

 Sit down for an hour and look at the different channel plans offered by your new TV service provider.
 Do you absolutely need the most expensive, or the second-most expensive, channel plan?
 How often do you watch the channels in the upper tiers?
 Are they available to watch online?
 Maybe you can cut back which plan you order, and save money with a more basic TV service.

 What exactly do you use your Internet for?
 Are you just emailing and using social networks?
 You might not need the super-fast speeds you’ve been paying for.
 Now, if you change your TV plan, and you still want to watch some of those channels online, then you’ll want to keep those fast Internet speeds, or else streaming those channels and shows will bog down and take forever.

-David Gonos is the Content Manager at DigitalLanding.com.
+This article was written by David Gonos, the Content Manager at DigitalLanding.com.